restic/restic/doc/Design.md

         "chunker_polynomial": "2f0797d9c2363f"
     }

-All data in the repository is encrypted and signed with these master keys with AES-256 in Counter mode and signed with Poly1305-AES as described above.
+All data in the repository is encrypted and authenticated with these master keys.
+For encryption, the AES-256 algorithm in Counter mode is used.
+For message authentication, Poly1305-AES is used as described above.

 A repository can have several different passwords, with a key file for each.
 This way, the password can be changed without having to re-encrypt all data.